Social Media Best Practices

 Before creating your account or profile, consider what your primary goals are.
 Is it to inform the campus community about upcoming events?
 Is it to help attract prospective or current students to your program?
 Is it to share the work that's happening in your department?
 Plan content that supports these goals.
 If you're ever stumped for content, revisiting these goals can be a great first step in brainstorming.

-TIP: Set aside time not only to create posts for social media but to respond and react to your community’s questions and comments.
-Users expect responses quickly, so prepare yourself to monitor and check in with content for the hours after you’ve shared it.
+Set aside time not only to create posts for social media but to respond and react to your community’s questions and comments.
+Users expect responses quickly, so prepare yourself to monitor and check in with content after you’ve shared it.

 It’s more important to post correct information than it is to be the first to post about it.
-Take the time to confirm the facts and information you are sharing and proofread your captions and double-check proper grammar, punctuation, and spelling usage.
+Take the time to confirm the facts and information you are sharing, proofread your captions, and double-check your grammar, punctuation, and spelling.
 If you are sharing content someone else created, make sure you give them the appropriate credit.

-Social media are not meant to be used as a one-way communications highway.
-You’re building a community.
+Social media are two-way communication tools.
 You want your audience to like your content but you also want them to comment, share, ask questions, and hopefully contribute their own content.
-You also want to build a space where you are giving back to that community.
-Like other, relevant Facebook pages and follow other Twitter accounts and engage with their posts.
-If you're account is tagged by a member of our community, like it, share it, or comment on it as appropriate.
+You also want to contribute to the conversation.
+Follow other, relevant Instagram accounts and engage with their posts.
+If your account is tagged by a member of our community, like it, share it, or comment on it as appropriate.

 Managing Your Social Media Presence